leilap/angularjs-tabs-directive/README.md

-# angularjs-tabs-directive
+# angularjs-responsive tabs-directive
-Creating tabs with an AngularJS directive
+Creating responsive tabs with an AngularJS (v 1.3.14) directive